 Ruling out the above, one can assume that the discoloration, throughout the water or in deposits, is caused by metals or minerals that have oxidized or dissolved and have precipitated (come out of solution).
-Unbalanced pH, Alkalinity and the addition of sanitizers are all possible causes for such precipitation.
-High levels of metallic salts such as calcium or magnesium in suspension may cause cloudy water, when they form hard white deposits or crystals on the pool surface it is referred to as scaling.
+Unbalanced pH, Total Alkalinity and the addition of sanitizers are all possible causes for such precipitation.
+High levels of metallic salts such as calcium or magnesium in suspension may cause cloudy water.
+When they form hard white deposits or crystals on the pool surface it is referred to as scaling.
 Heavy metals like copper and iron will cause discoloration or when deposited, staining.
 Green usually indicates copper or iron, red and brown -iron, black or brown -manganese.

 See Specialty Chemicals for Stain Preventatives and Treatments.
 As with all water problems, prevention is preferred to treatment.
-The best way to prevent staining is to have your pool water tested at Pools & Spas A Go-Go PRIOR to the addition of ANY pool chemicals.
-Often the source water that you use to fill your pool may contain iron or other metals or minerals that are not visible to the naked eye.
-If a test reveals the presence of metals or we can recommend a treatment method, often consisting of the addition of a sequestering or chelating agents.
+The best way to prevent staining is to have your pool water tested at Rhiel Supply on initial fill and every spring PRIOR to the addition of ANY pool chemicals.
+Often the original source water that you use to fill your pool may contain iron or other metals or minerals that are not visible to the naked eye.
+If a test reveals the presence of metals you will need to add SimpleBlue Stain & Scale Remover.
 This chemical helps bind the metals together so they will not precipitate.
+For each 1 ppm of metals present in your water, add 1 pound of Stain & Scale Remover per 10,000 gallons of water.
+With pump running, pour directly into skimmer and filter for 24 hours.
+The following day you should clean your filter media to remove the filtered metal or mineral impurities.
+Cartridge Filters: Hose off cartridge thoroughly, repeat at 48 hours.
+D.E.
+Fitlers: Replace D.E.
+Sand Filters: Backwash/Rinse and immediately repeat Backwash/Rinse.
+Some pool water will require regular additions of these chemicals, especially after the addition of make-up water- add 3 oz. per 2,000 gallons of water for every 1 ppm of metals present.

-Some pool water will require regular additions of these chemicals, especially after the addition of make-up water.
-Have your water professionally tested for metal content at the beginning of every season.
-Another key in preventing precipitation is to follow the chemical guidelines for adjusting pH and alkalinity, high, rapid fluctuations can cause precipitation.
-Corrosion of metals to precipitate in the water.
-If staining or scaling does occur your Pools & Spas A Go-Go professional can recommend a stain and scale remover for treatment.
+Another key in preventing precipitation is to follow the chemical guidelines for adjusting pH and Total Alkalinity.
+High, rapid fluctuations can cause precipitation.
+Corrosion of metal equipment components due to unbalanced pH and Total Alkalinity can also cause dissolved metals to precipitate in the water.
+To prevent staining or scaling remember the following: